input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 - Cross-verifier sidechain(s) will have to observe the verified chain

 As a summary, we could distinguish three different actors in the same network:
-- Mainchain only node
+- _Mainchain only node_
-- Sidechain only node
+- _Sidechain only node_ following mainchain and sidechain
-- Cross-verifier node
+- _Cross-verifier node_ following mainchain and both sidechains

 ![Network](./07-CrossChainVerification/Network.svg)